 Air Quality Rules & Planning

 Update: Subchapter 49.
-Oklahoma Emission Reduction Technology Rebate Program
+Oklahoma Emission Reduction Technology Rebate Program – 2024 Changes

-Rules implementing the Oklahoma Emission Reduction Technology Rebate Program (OAC 252:100-49) became effective on September 15, 2023.
-The program was created as an incentive for “Emission Reduction Projects” (ERPs) to apply new and innovative technologies to reduce emissions from various segments of Oklahoma’s Oil & Gas industry.
-New DEQ Form #100-240 is now available to submit requests for approval of rebate claims.
-The statutory deadline for submitting rebate claims (including the $1,000 review and processing fee) for FY23 ERPs is 12/31/23.
+In response to the recent legislation, DEQ is reviewing the program’s implementing rules (OAC 252:100-49), which became effective on September 15, 2023, for any needed updates.
+DEQ Form #100-240, used to submit requests for approval of rebate claims, will also be updated.
+The statutory deadline for submitting rebate claims (including the $1,000 review and processing fee) for each fiscal year (July 1 to June 30) is the following December 31st.
 Following its review, DEQ will notify the Oklahoma Tax Commission (OTC) of its approval or denial of the rebate claim.
-OTC will then pay claims for approved ERPs from available funds in the Oklahoma Emission Reduction Technology Incentive Revolving Fund.
+OTC will then pay claims for approved ERPs from available funds in the applicable Oklahoma Emission Reduction Technology Incentive Revolving Fund.

 DEQ has primary responsibility and authority to prepare and implement Oklahoma’s air quality management plan under the Oklahoma Environmental Quality Act and the Oklahoma Clean Air Act (27A O.S. §§ 2-1-101 et seq.).
 The US EPA has authorized AQD to implement and enforce most of the federal Clean Air Act (CAA) programs under state statutes and rules.